Immigrants gather in Mexico City to mark immigration day - ExBulletin

 Immigrants gather in Mexico City to mark immigration day

-About 100 migrants walking north from the Guatemalan border have gathered in Mexico City to mark International Immigrant Day and to remember fellow travelers who died while traveling.

-MEXICO CITY – About 100 migrants walking north from the Guatemalan border gathered in Mexico City on Saturday to mark International Immigrant Day and to remember fellow travelers who died while traveling.

-Immigrants gathered at the makeshift memorial to the victims of the 2010 massacre of 72 immigrants by the Zetas drug cartel in the northern Mexican state of Tamaulipas.
-The memorial is on the side of the city’s main central boulevard, near the US Embassy.
+Immigrants gathered at the makeshift memorial to the victims of the 2010 massacre of 72 migrants by the Zetas drug cartel in the northern Mexican state of Tamaulipas.
+The memorial is located on the side of the city’s main central boulevard, near the US Embassy.

 Demonstrators erected a placard that read in part Migration is a human right.
 Many in the group had been marching since late October from the Mexican border town of Tapachula after the government prevented them from hitchhiking.